 Everyone enrolled in school is required by state law to attend regularly.
 Frequent absences may lead to failure in subjects which may lead to school dropouts.
-In the event your child will be absent, please call 570-296-1854, or 570-296-1856, or email the appropriate school office, emails available on website.
+In the event your student will be absent, please call 570-296- 1852, or 570-296-1856, or email the appropriate school office, emails available on website.

 - 1. Every student absence requires a written excuse signed by the parent/guardian.
 The written excuse must include the date(s), the reason for the absence, and bear the signature of the parent/guardian.
 School administrators will determine if the written note meets the criteria of an excused or unexcused absence.
 When the student, regardless of age, is absent, the parent/guardian must submit a written note on the first (1st) day the student returns to school.
-If the excuse is not presented by the tenth (10th) school day, the absence will remain unexcused.
+If the excuse is not presented by the fifth (5th) school day, the absence will remain unexcused.
 All absences, including excused and unexcused, beyond ten (10) cumulative days within the school year require a doctor's note.
-If a doctor's note or a hospital record is not provided within ten (10) days, the absence will be marked unexcused. - 2.
+If a doctor's note or a hospital record is not provided within five (5) school days, the absence will be marked unexcused. - 2.
 A student who is absent from school is prohibited from attending that day's co-curricular activities.
 Parents/Guardians may request a conference with the assistant principal in regard to attendance. - 3.
-If a student reaches three unexcused absences, he/she is considered truant and the parents/guardians will be notified.
-A Student Attendance Improvement Plan may be scheduled if unexcused absences are documented. - 4.
-If a student reaches six unexcused absences, he/she is considered habitually truant.
-At this time, the Pike County Bureau of Children and Youth, as well the parents/guardians, will be notified.
-At this time, a Student Attendance Improvement Plan will be scheduled by the school counselor. - 5.
+If a student reaches three (3) unexcused absences, he/she is considered truant and the parents/guardians will be notified.
+A Student Attendance Improvement Conference will be offered at this time. - 4.
+If a student reaches six (6) unexcused absences, he/she is considered habitually truant.
+At this time, the parents/guardians will be notified, and a Student Attendance Improvement Conference will be scheduled by the school counselor.
+In addition, the Pike County Bureau of Children and Youth may be notified. - 5.
 If a student reaches ten (10) absences (any combination of excused or unexcused), parents/guardians will receive an excessive absence letter. - 6.
 Students who visit a doctor during an absence should bring a note from the doctor.